Hijanhv/KashPilot/README.md

 - Cross-chain support
 - Advanced AI models

-## Contributing

-Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## License

 MIT License - see LICENSE file for details

----

-Built by the KashPilot team

 **Your money.
 On autopilot.**